 Dworshak was a body of water created by the Clearwater River.
 The dammed river created this reservoir that powers the town of Orofino.
 This project flooded a previously abandoned town and there are tales of desecrated Indian burial grounds.
 Amidst this stew of history, legend, and hearsay, Brian Knight brings us a “Big Fish Tale.”
 Remember the one that got away?
 Reservoir Gods is one of those stories.

-The story centers on the lives of various individuals around Dworshak.
-There is Commissioner Grant Lang, who enjoys the outdoors, camping with his underlings, and the occasional 14-year-old girl.
+The story centers around the lives of various individuals spending their time around Dworshak.
+There is Commissioner Grant Lang, who enjoys the outdoors, camping with his underlings, and the occasional fourteen-year-old girl.
 He’s also a bit of a sociopath.
-There’s the Garbage Man, tasked with getting rid of the town’s more unseemly problems.
-There’s Roger Burnham, scuba-diving the reservoir’s murky depths as something of an amateur local historian.
+There’s the Garbage Man, a man tasked with getting rid of the town’s more unseemly problems.
+There’s Roger Burnham scuba diving the reservoir’s murky depths and something of an amateur local historian.
 He wants to prove that there was a town beneath the waters.
-Add an elderly gentleman, a former drug dealer who chummed around with the local militia, and a pontoon boat dubbed the Great Pumpkin, and you have the set-up for a stupendous tale of monstrous marine life.
+Add an elderly gentleman, a former drug dealer who chummed around with the local militia, and a pontoon boat dubbed the Great Pumpkin and you have the set-up for a stupendous tale of monstrous marine life.

 A freak storm turns into a massive tornado and sets everyone in crisis mode.
 While the people scramble for safety, animals freak out and stampede out of the forest.
 All this action goes unnoticed to Roger, poking around the ruins of the lost town.
 The abandoned town isn’t the only thing he discovers.
 A catfish the size of a school bus notices Roger.
 The catfish sees Roger as a delightful little treat.
 Unfortunately, if he heads up from the depths too fast he’ll get the bends.